PAIR-code/lit/README.md

 <!--* freshness: { owner: 'lit-dev' reviewed: '2021-07-13' } *-->

-The Language Interpretability Tool (LIT) is a visual, interactive model-understanding tool for NLP models.
-It can be run as a standalone server, or inside of notebook environments such as Colab and Jupyter.
+The Language Interpretability Tool (LIT) is a visual, interactive model-understanding tool for ML models, focusing on NLP use-cases.
+It can be run as a standalone server, or inside of notebook environments such as Colab, Jupyter, and Google Cloud Vertex AI notebooks.

 LIT is built to answer questions such as: